Gear For Salmon Fishing: A List Of Everything You Need

 Lines For Baitcasting Reels

-You can use the same lines as spinning reels for wading in rivers or streams, but some anglers might want to use copper or lead core lines while trolling.
+I can use the same lines as spinning reels for wading in rivers or streams, but some anglers might want to use copper or lead core lines while trolling for salmon.

 Fly-Fishing Gear Setup For Salmon